envoyproxy/ratelimit/README.md

 This setup will use the Redis server configured with the `_PERSECOND_` vars for per second limits, and the other Redis server for all other limits.

+## Health Checking for Redis Active Connection

+To configure whether to return health check failure if there is no active redis connection

+1. `REDIS_HEALTH_CHECK_ACTIVE_CONNECTION` : (default is "false")

 # Memcache